In Loving Memory

 RANK PROGRESSION

 From the moment he raised his right hand in 1953, Ede Patterson IV rose through the ranks with quiet determination and unwavering excellence.
-Each promotion represented not just personal achievement, but the trust and respect of every Airman who served alongside him.

 AB